William Fisher Pearson

 Pearson was educated at Christ's College, Christchurch.
 He worked for the Bank of New Zealand for several years.
 His work there impressed John Coster, who took him to England to help start the New Zealand Shipping Company.

+His mother was Sarah Parkinson, a sister of T. H. Parkinson, of Kaituna.
+His father was pioneer runholder Joseph Pearson (1821–1901), one of the first Pākehā to explore the upper Waimakariri, for whom Lake Pearson is named.